| It is so easy to fall for

-Over the years I have come across several folk who have bought a boat on the basis of a romantic dream then discovered that the lifestyle, for various reasons, wasn’t for them.
+Over the years I have come across several folk who have bought a boat on the basis of a romantic dream then discovered that the lifestyle, for various reasons, was not for them.

-And if, as I hope you are looking for a wooden boat you need to have some idea of her condition before you begin to negotiate.
+And if, as I hope you are looking for a wooden boat, you need to have some idea of her condition before you start to negotiate .

 This will not only affect the initial cost of buying a boat but will also affect the cost of maintaining and mooring.

-And you can still have an awful lot of fun on a little boat, it just takes a bit of organising.
+And you can still have an awful lot of fun on a little boat , it just takes a bit of organizing.

 Naturally it will depend to a great extent on the type of boating you plan to do and the kind of waterways you plan to sail on, as well as the length of time you want to spend away from the marina or mooring.